Rominio/Floppify/README.md

 #### spotify_link.txt
 1. download the spotify_link.txt file
-2. open it with asny editor
+2. open it with any editor
-3. paste the spotify URL into the file into it (only 1 per disk)
+3. paste the spotify URL into the file (only 1 per disk)
 4. save the file to your hard drive

 #### on the disk